WikipediaLibrary/TWLight/docs/admin.md

 In general, you will do admin-y things at the `/admin` URL.
 This gives you a GUI interface to the database.
 Good times.

+## Translations

+See `locale/README.md`.
+You will need cooperation from a sysadmin if you do not have command-line access.

 ## Logging in

 _If you did not create your account via OAuth_ and did not manually fill in accurate Wikipedia editor profile data after creating your account, you will not be able to use OAuth to log in.
 Instead, go to `/accounts/login`.